-- If you want to avoid extensive paper work.
+- If you want to avoid extensive paper work or have no income proofs to avail a loan.
 This loan requires only basic KYC documents.

-- If you lack a credit history or do not have a very high CIBIL score.
+- If you lack a credit history or have a bad CIBIL score.
 It does not undergo CIBIL checks.

 - If you possess gold jewellery that you are willing to hypothecate.